Understanding Excavation Requirements for Pavers

 Measure the length and width of the area where you want to lay the pavers.
 Write down your measurements.
 Having precise numbers helps in calculating the number of pavers you’ll need.

 Mark the corners with stakes.
 Use the string to outline the entire area.
-This visual representation ensures you know exactly where to dig.
+This visual representation makes sure you know exactly where to dig.
 If your layout has curves, use a garden hose or flexible string to map those out too.

 Use a level to make sure the ground is even.
 If you find high or low spots, plan to adjust the ground: consistent measurements and accurate marking save time during excavation.